 - Placement tests can be scheduled by calling the UW Colleges Solution Center at 888-463-6892.

 - Students must check their UW Colleges email for important information before class and during the semester.

-- Students taking UW Colleges Online classes should go to the Online eFollett bookstore.
+- Students taking UW Colleges Online classes purchase textbooks at the Online eFollett bookstore.